 “Should (or can) I work during maternity leave?”

 “I’ll freelance after the baby is born,” I told my husband.
-After all, I worked in graphic design, an industry that lends itself well to working from home.
+After all, the work I did was conducive to working from home.
 With decreased income for some of the weeks during maternity leave, I figured I could earn some side income during my “free time.”

 Except that time wasn’t exactly free—far from it.
-I barely hopped onto the computer after my son was born, much less felt alert and awake enough to recruit clients and do the work.
+I barely hopped on the computer after my son was born, much less felt alert and awake enough to do the work.

 That said, I’m sure it’s still possible to earn a little here and there, particularly if you keep your projects small and stress-free.
-For instance, you might be able to sell baby gear you’re not using on eBay or Craigslist.
+For instance, you might be able to sell baby gear you’re not using.

-Or perhaps it simply means cutting back on your current expenses, even if temporarily.
-As my sister told me, “You can always make up for the money, but you can’t make up for the time.”
+Or it could mean cutting back on your current expenses, even if temporarily.
+As my sister told me, “You can always make up the money, but you can’t make up the time.”

-“Should I put my older child in childcare or keep him with me at home?”
+“Should I put my older child in daycare or keep her with me at home?”

 One of the biggest questions second-time moms wonder is whether to keep their older child home with them during maternity leave.
 The reasons vary, from wanting to save money on childcare costs, to feeling guilty about sending the kids out of the house when they’re home with the baby.

-So I decided to put him in childcare and enrolled him in preschool a few months before the twins arrived.
+In the end, I decided to enroll him in preschool a few months before the twins arrived.
 I wanted him to have enough time to adjust to one big change in his life (a new school) before facing a second one (having new brothers).

 Childcare during maternity leave has several benefits, including:

 - A structured routine for your child.
-Bringing home a new baby can feel chaotic for the whole family, but the regularity of school can give your child the routine and predictability he needs.
+Bringing home a new baby can feel chaotic, but the regularity of school can give your child the routine and predictability she needs.

 - More time for you to rest.
-With only you and the baby, you can use nap times to sleep, whereas keeping your older child home means you’ll likely spend time with him.
+With only you and the baby, you can use nap times to sleep, whereas keeping your older child home means you’ll likely spend time with her.

 - An opportunity for you to bond with the baby.
 Without your older child, you can focus your attention on your baby’s needs and find time to bond.

 If you want to keep your child home during maternity leave, you can still think of creative ways to balance both children’s needs.
-For instance, you can ask friends and family to help care for the baby so you can spend time with him.
-Or maybe you can enroll him in preschool, but only for a few days.
+For instance, you can ask friends and family to help care for the baby so you can spend time with her.
+Or maybe you can enroll her in preschool, but only for a few days or hours.

 Going on maternity leave can feel overwhelming, but not when you have your bases covered.
-Decide when to go on maternity leave, but also be open and prepared for the unpredictable.
-Be ready for a potential drop in income and find smart ways to offset the loss.
+Decide when to go on maternity leave, but be open and prepared for the unpredictable.
+Get ready for a potential drop in income and find smart ways to offset the loss.